 This section focuses on the existing conditions that describe navigation from sea to terminal.
 Specifically, the focus is on the behavior of the vessel operators as it relates to the channel bottom.
-By study pathway we describe port operations with respect to the current vessel fleet and potential changes that could accommodate the future fleet of container vessels.
-We located and scaled the existing delays, and we identified the associated risks experienced by the existing vessel fleet as it relates to the current channel depths and widths.
-The operating restrictions that we describe relate to ultra large container vessels (ULCV).
-These restrictions pertain to vessels that have a length overall of 1,160 feet, a beam greater than 159 feet, and generally have a capacity of 14,000 TEUs or greater.
-ULCVs are currently calling on the Port of New York and New Jersey.
-Examples of such vessels include the CMA CGM Theodore Roosevelt, which has a capacity of 14,400 TEUs, measures 1,200 feet in length overall and has a beam that is 158 feet wide.
+By study pathway, this section describes port operations with respect to the current vessel fleet and potential changes that could accommodate the future fleet of container vessels.
+The study team located and scaled the existing delays, and identified the associated risks experienced by the existing vessel fleet as it relates to the current channel depths and widths.
+The large vessels calling the port have a greater risk of grounding, collision, or marine casualty, and have therefore resulted in pilot and U.S. Coast Guard imposed restrictions and limitations to operation within the harbor.

+The operating restrictions that are described relate to Ultra Large Container Vessels (ULCV) and Super Ultra Large Container Vessels (SULCV)1.
+The Vessel Traffic Service New York User's Manual defines ULCVs as container vessels with at least a length overall of 997 feet and a beam of 140 feet.
+SULCVs are defined as vessels with at least a length overall of 1,160 feet, and a beam of 159 feet.
+These vessels currently call on the Port of New York and New Jersey.
+Examples of such vessels include the CMA CGM Marco Polo, which has a nominal TEU capacity of 16,000, length overall of 1,299 feet, and a beam of 176 feet.

-Prior to entering the Port of New York and New Jersey, a suitable berth of destination for a ULCV must be confirmed clear and an anchorage spot should be confirmed available for bailout purposes.
-Suitable berths have sufficient depth and large enough cranes to unload the vessel.
+Prior to entering the Port of New York and New Jersey, a suitable berth of destination for a ULCV and a SULCV must be confirmed clear and an anchorage spot should be confirmed available for bailout purposes.
+Suitable berths have sufficient depth and have large enough cranes to unload the vessel.
 Global Terminal Bayonne (Port Jersey - Port Authority Marine Terminal) has one such berth.
 ULCVs transiting to Global Terminal Bayonne (Port Jersey - Port Authority Marine Terminal) may draft up to 49 feet.
 Vessels that draft more than 47 feet must arrive and depart between 1 and 2 hours after high water as measured at the Battery.
 There cannot be a cruise ship at Bayonne Cruise Terminal and a ULCV at Port Jersey - Port Authority Marine Terminal at the same time.
 The approach to Port Jersey - Port Authority Marine Terminal must be made as wide as possible, pushing the north-end of the channel limits.
 The current width of the Port Jersey Channel is a key factor in the difficulty of maneuvering a ULCV in and out of Port Jersey - Port Authority Marine Terminal.
 The cross-current of the inbound lane results in substantial difficulty in stopping a ULCV.
 Vessels are not permitted to back into Global Terminal Bayonne, meaning that they must depart by backing out into Anchorage Channel.
 The current depth of the Anchorage Channel north of the Port Jersey Channel is not deep enough to facilitate backing out a ULCV in an efficient manner.
 The efficiency constraint is the result of the extra time spent on completing a complicated maneuver.